 - Know the listing.
-Make sure you speak with the listing agent to learn as much as you can prior to the open house. - Know other listings in the area.
+Make sure you speak with the listing agent to learn as much as you can prior to the open house.

+The waste of listings in the area.
+Due a search. - Know other listings in the area.
 Run a search for similar homes within a three mile radius.
 If that particular listing is not for the open house attendee, offering other options for them in the area will make you stand out. - Find recently sold homes in the area.
 This will give you a conversation topic and help you build trust.